Peloton member running outdoors

 Here’s what to consider about training for a 5K, based on your fitness level.

-For beginner runners, the goal of a 5K should be 100 percent laser-focused on crossing the finish line.
+For beginner runners, the goal of a 5K should be focused on crossing the finish line feeling strong.
 Don’t let yourself get caught up in the need to keep up with others or maintain a certain speed.
-Either will lead to early burnout and might jeopardize your ability to complete the race.
+Either could lead to early burnout and might jeopardize your ability to complete the race.

 But if the only goal is to finish the race, which is built to be accessible, why do so many beginners quit right after they start—or never even sign up for their first 5K?